MostAwesomeDude/construct/docs/meta.rst

-Using `len_` expreession
+Using `len_` expression
 ============================

-There used to be a bit of a hassle when you used built-in functions like `len sum min max` on context items.
+There used to be a bit of a hassle when you used built-in functions like `len sum min max abs` on context items.
 Built-in `len` takes a list and returns an integer but `len_` analog takes a lambda and returns a lambda.
 This allows you to use this kind of shorthand:

 >>> len_(this.items)
 ...